German firms can't be totally shielded from U.S. Iran move: minister

 Asked about French President Emmanuel Macron’s comment this month that Germany needed to wean itself off the “fetish of fiscal conservatism” to become a leading force for European renewal, Altmaier said Germany was prepared to invest in Europe, bring about reforms and strengthen Europe.

-“That will be easier and work better with President Macron than with his predecessors,” he said.

-He added that Germany had found that sticking to a balanced budget had resulted in more prosperity and financial wiggle room, and meant it could invest more.
+He said Germany had found that sticking to a balanced budget had resulted in more prosperity and financial wiggle room, and meant it could invest more.

-“It is right to continue on this path of consolidation.
-In the coming years we can invest more than 146 billion euros.
-The German model makes it possible for other countries to create prosperity too without ruining public finances,” he said.